VMechLAB/TerOS/README.md

 - **Devlog** is the dev history of the project, from the early V0.1 builds up to V1.0.
 It covers how things changed along the way, not just a feature list.
 - **System Info** shows basic info about your TerOS setup.

-Files, notes, plant progress, settings, theme and wallpaper all save to `localStorage`, so everything is still there when you come back.

 ---

 ## Running it